Everything you need to know about Data Archiving

 Optical storage devices such as writable CDs, DVDs, and Blu-ray discs can be an ideal medium for data archival up to some extent.
 But some questions on their reliability have to be answered as well.
 A normal CD-R cannot hold more than 700 MB of data while for DVD, it’s 4.7 GB.

 Also, CDs and DVDs are increasingly following the way of the floppy.
 Newer PCs are less likely to have a CD/DVD drive.
-So, with new technologies like Blu-ray gets prominent in optical storage, you may have to shift your gear towards those.
+So, with new technologies like Blu-ray gets prominent in optical storage, you may have to shift your gear toward those.

-Blue ray disks are available in 25, 50 and even 50 GBs.
+Blue ray disks are available in 25, 50, and even 50 GBs.
 Their higher cost can still be a problem.
 Also, the speed of data access is relatively slow as compared to hard drives and SSDs.
 Leaving these limitations, optical storage can be a good choice for archiving.

 Cloud

-Online storage services like Dropbox, iCloud, Microsoft OneDrive, etc. are comfortable for your data archiving, if you really trust them.
+Online storage services like Dropbox, iCloud, Microsoft OneDrive, etc. are comfortable for your data archiving if you really trust them.

-Of course - these services are easy to use, can be accessed from anywhere, etc. But, also you’ve to aware of the drawbacks of these techniques.
+Of course - these services are easy to use, can be accessed from anywhere, etc. But, also you’ve to be aware of the drawbacks of these techniques.
 While thinking about your secure data on the “cloud”, you’ve to understand – it’s stored in some unknown place.
 Your access to the data on the cloud will entirely depend on the speed and availability of your network connection.

 So as I said in the intro - if you really trust cloud services, you can use them.
 Otherwise, local storage will be fine.